admin-shell-io/submodel-templates/development/ModuleTypePackageData_MTP/1/0/README.md

 ## Status

+This version is in development.
 This version is in productive use and supported by AASX Package Explorer (out of the box).